shaner1/PandS_Project/README.md

 Generating these histograms proved to be the most difficult and time consuming single aspect of the program.
 The initial histograms were simple, but I decided I wanted to be able to differentiate the flower types in each histogram.
 After much reserach, I found the .loc function in Pandas that allowed me to group the flower types and assign them to variables, which could be called to create separate histogram.
 As I could now create histograms for certain characteristics of each flower type, I just needed to overlay the different histograms on top of each other to get a histogram for each characteristic that diffirentiated by flower type.

 The code I used here is rather clunky and could be improved a lot.
-I read about about a better way to approach overlaying histograms by using for loops insteads of duplicating the code 4 times and changing the names, but I wasn't able to find sufficient documentation to explain how to do this. (https://stackoverflow.com/questions/45721083/unable-to-plot-4-histograms-of-iris-dataset-features-using-matplotlib)
+I read about about a better way to approach overlaying histograms by using for loops insteads of duplicating the code 4 times and changing the names, but I wasn't able to find sufficient documentation to explain how to do this.

 ### Scatter Plot

 Scatter plots are used to plot data points on a horizontal and a vertical axis in the attempt to show how much one variable is affected by another.
 The relationship between two variables is called their correlation.

-Simple
+Generating the scatter plots was the simpliest part of the program thanks to seaborn, which handled the look of the plots.

-I wanted to output just scatter plots ( without the histograms that are included) as I had already created histograms, but couldn't find a sutable plot type in the seaborn documentation.
+I wanted to output just scatter plots, without the histograms that are included, as I had already created histograms, but couldn't find a sutable plot type in the seaborn documentation.

 ### Joining everything together